 The Foreign Investment in Real Property Tax Act of 1980, also known as FIRPTA, is a tax law that imposes U.S. income tax on foreign persons selling U.S. real estate.
-The United States continues to be the top choice for real estate investors from around the world.
-Estimates of foreign capital as a percentage of total domestic real estate investment activity reached 10% in 2017.
-In Florida, the amount is over 20%.
+Recent global challenges aside, the United States continues to be a top choice for real estate investors from around the world, with Florida being one of the most popular destinations of investment capital.

-We are experts in logistics and excel at choreographing real estate closings that include parties in multiple time zones, on different continents and often requiring currency conversions.
+We are experts in logistics and excel at choreographing these kinds of real estate transactions, which often include parties in multiple time zones, on different continents, speaking different languages, and often requiring currency conversions.

 To learn more about FIRPTA, including whether the law applies to your purchase, visit www.irs.gov and type FIRPTA into the search field.